Occupational Therapist Per Diem - Acute Therapies

 Performs related duties assigned.

 EDUCATION: Bachelor's degree in Occupational Therapy required.
 Master’s degree or Doctorate degree in Occupational Therapy preferred.

-EXPERIENCE: Acute Therapy: One (1) – two (2) years of acute inpatient, or acute rehabilitation experience required.
+EXPERIENCE: Acute Therapy: One (1) – two (2) years of acute inpatient, or acute rehabilitation experience, preferred.
 Will consider appropriate experience acquired during student fieldwork.